johodges/pyfdstools/README.md

 ln -s /c/ProgramData/Anaconda3/envs/blenderfds /c/Program\ Files/Blender\ Foundation/Blender\ 2.91/2.91/python
 ```

+* Add blender to the path
+* Restart command line
+* Activate the blenderfds environment
+* Start blender from the command line

 # Citation

 If you use this software in your research, please consider citing this project as: